 What is product operations (product ops)?

-The rise of this new discipline within the product management landscape has been swift.
+The rise of this new discipline within the product management landscape has been swift and mighty to watch.
 It’s been powering product excellence and supporting growing product teams at a rapid rate.
 So much so that 89% of those we surveyed for our first State of Product Ops Report, already had a product operations function in place.

 So, it’s sort of been around for a while.
 Product operations, product ops, or prod ops, had been a role geared, almost exclusively, towards large silicon valley tech companies.
 But the function has been gaining pace across orgs of all shapes and sizes.